Date: Oct-Nov 2017

 Home Winemaking Quality Control

-MEMBERS ONLYWhen the editors at WineMaker suggested quality control (QC) for a story, I was delighted to take it on.
-I have a long personal and professional history with QC and it infuses most of my activities — including my fermentation hobbies.
-Before joining the world of winemaking, I put my chemistry degree to work in
+When the editors at WineMaker suggested quality control (QC) for a story, I was delighted to take it on.
+I have a long personal and professional history with QC and it infuses

 Orange is the New White